11 Top-Rated Attractions & Things to Do in Park City, UT

 The best way to experience Main Street is to park your car in the China Bridge parking structure at the base of Main Street and then walk up one side and down the other.
 Another alternative is to park farther out and take bus.
 All transit in Park City is free, including the Main Street Trolley.

-4. Park City Museum
+4. Soak up Some History at the Park City Museum

 The Park City Museum and Territorial Jail is housed in the original Park City Hall, which was built in 1884.
 It may not look like much from the street, but the museum occupies several floors spread over 12,000 square feet, and the collection is extensive.

 The museum features many hands-on displays on topics related to the history of Park City and the surrounding area.
 Special exhibits feature mining, where you can trigger an explosion and try riding in an old elevator.
 Other experiences, perfect for family fun, include a trip down into the original dark and dank territorial jail and then a visit to the Smith and Brim grocery store.
 An overview of the development of downhill skiing is also presented.